 Saniya Atalatti

 Most researchers come through one path.
 I came through three that quietly taught me the same thing: patience with complexity until it makes sense.
 I moved straight from software engineering into a PhD at UCL, while also holding a Kathak Visharad after 15 years of classical training.
-Together they shape how I work, with the same discipline I bring to understanding users deeply, and turning that into research rigour that lives inside the product, not beside it.
+Together they shape how I work: the same discipline I bring to understanding people deeply, and turning that into research that lives inside the product, not beside it.

 SA Saniya Atalatti